 - Financial Assistance in the form of incentive payments for forest restoration activities.
 This assistance is administered by the county FSA office. - Technical Assistance in the form of site visits, expert advice, and the writing of plans.
-At the federal level, FSA has an MOU with the US Forest Service to provide grants to the states for TA for the EFRP program.
-In California, the US Forest Service has a contract with CARCD to provide technical assistance through sub-contracts to RCDs or by putting a project out to bid directly to RPFs.
+At the federal level, FSA has an MOU with the USFS to provide grants to the states for TA for the EFRP program.
+In California, the USFS has a contract with CARCD to provide technical assistance through sub-contracts to RCDs or by putting a project out to bid directly to RPFs.

 EFRP is a relatively new program to California.
 That paired with FSA's limited background in forestry has provided for a challenging roll out of the program here.
 The scenario differs from EQIP, offering better payments with 75% of costs paid of what the government determines is rebate for those practices on a per acre basis.
 However, it is confusing for landowners and can take a long time to get plans through.
 RCDs have put in many hours before having a contract in place to bill to.
 CARCD will continue to work with USFS and FSA to advocate for a better EFRP program.
+Recently (11/24) CARCD has been informed that RCDs may be able to bill for TA immediately.
+This could make the program more feasible for RCDs to participate in.
+This news isn't reflected in the documents below.
+Reach out to CARCD for more on this.